sanyaade-teachings/cloud-connection/Examples/README.md

 To build and run these examples successfully you must do the following:

 ### Run the RUN_ONCE.bat

+Be sure to run the `RUN_ONCE.bat` file to make sure the source compiles correctly in Visual Studio.
 This will copy in the data files required by the Vision engine to build and run the game, they are not included in the download to save space.

 ### Setting Your Google Application ID (for Android Builds)